 Subscribe to Email Updates

-The Department of Veteran Affairs reports that there are an estimated $33 million in unclaimed veteran benefits dating back to as early as the first World War.
-Over two-thirds, or 13 million, of all veterans, are age 55 or older; however, only 5% of senior veterans utilize their benefits.
+Over two-thirds, or 13 million, of all veterans are 55 years of age or older; however, only 5% of senior veterans utilize their benefits.

 Even if you are just beginning your search for senior living, you will find that not all senior living communities are created equal.
 And finding the right community for yourself or someone you love is crucial.

 We often focus on diet and exercise to promote healthy aging, but socialization plays a significant role in our overall health and wellness.
 A strong social life has been linked to various health benefits, including reducing the risk of depression, increasing longevity, and promoting cognitive functioning.

 No matter how proactive you are with implementing fall prevention techniques, falls can still happen.
 The important thing to do after a fall occurs is to move on and continue living your life.

 You know that transitioning your parent or loved one into a memory care community is best for him or her, but you still have doubts.
 You may be asking yourself questions like, “will my mother understand what is happening?” or “how will my father react to moving into a new environment?”
 You may even feel sad about the upcoming transition.

 Planning is vital when preparing for a transition to an assisted senior living community.
 You have to find a community that offers the right level of care for your needs as well as offers amenities that align with your desired lifestyle.